 Wait It Out

 Get your kids in the habit of waiting until a couple of weeks after school starts to do their clothing shopping.
-Kids are often wearing summer clothes anyway through mid-September and by waiting you’ll benefit from all the sales the stores put on after school starts.
+Kids are often wearing summer clothes anyway through mid-September and through waiting you’ll benefit from all the sales the stores put on after school starts.
 Plus, you’ll also avoid buyers remorse.
 You know, the kind that sees them realizing a week after school starts that the trend was actually boho chic and not preppy after all?

 Watch the Flyers